A Leray-Serre spectral sequence for Lagrangian Floer theory: Invariance of datum

 \subsubsection{The fibered situation}

-The divisor $\pi^{-1}(D_B)$ used in our Floer theory is not stabilizing, but the Floer theory is well behaved with respect to $\pi^{-1}(D_B)$ as sections \ref{transection} \ref{comp} show, so we follow the same quilted construction as [\cite{CW2} Section 3] to prove invariance of divisor $\pi^{-1}(D_B)$ and fibered perturbation system.
-For two divisors $D_B^0$ and $D_B^1$ built from homotopic sections of a line bundle and two fibered perturbation datum $\mathcal{P}^0$ resp. $\mathcal{P}^1$ for $\pi$-stable types, we choose a path of coherent fibered perturbation data $\mathcal{P}^{01}_t$ and define a theory of quilted $\mathcal{P}^{01}$-holomorphic $\pi$-stable types that are $\pi$-adapted to $\pi^{-1}(D_B^0)$ near the root and to $\pi^{-1}(D_B^1)$ near the leaves.
-This theory defines an $A_\infty$ perturbation morphism $P^{01}$ where one checks that $P^{01}\circ P^{10}$ is homotopic to the identity via twice quilted $\pi$-adapted configurations
+The divisor $\pi^{-1}(D_B)$ used in our Floer theory is not stabilizing, but the Floer theory is well behaved with respect to $\pi^{-1}(D_B)$ as sections \eqref{transection} and \eqref{comp} show.
+We follow the same quilted construction as in \cite[Chapter 5]{CW2} to sketch invariance of divisor $\pi^{-1}(D_B)$ and fibered perturbation system.
+For two divisors $D_B^0$ and $D_B^1$ built from homotopic sections of a line bundle and two fibered perturbation datum $\mathcal{P}^0$ resp. $\mathcal{P}^1$ for types with $\pi$-stable pieces, one can choose a path of coherent fibered perturbation data $\mathcal{P}^{01}_t$ by taking some pullback of a path of perturbation data from the base.
+One can then define a theory $\mathcal{P}^{01}$-holomorphic $\pi$-stable types that are quilted on their $\pi$-stabilizations, and are $\pi$-adapted to $\pi^{-1}(D_B^0)$ near the root and to $\pi^{-1}(D_B^1)$ near the leaves.
+This theory defines an $A_\infty$-perturbation morphism $\mc{P}^{01}$ where one checks that $\mc{P}^{01}\circ \mc{P}^{10}$ is homotopic to the identity via $\pi$-adapted configurations that are twice-quilted on their $\pi$-stabilizations.